TobiasBlankJohansson/CourseNoteSorter/README.md

 # Course Note Sorter

 ## Description
-It's a website to show my skills and are created with html and css.
-I am hosting it on my Raspberry Pi with an Apache server.
+It's a small program that lets you create courses as blueprints and quickly create a text file of the blueprint to take notes in.

 ## Read more
 http://toobia.se/portfolio/course-note-sorter/course-note-sorter.html

 ## Project Status
-This project is in development
+This project is finished